zenodeapp/cosmos-utils/INSTALL.md

 Integrating these scripts into your repository is not difficult.
 You could either:

-- Add it as a submodule, which will use github's versioning, but does require everyone to _recursively_ pull your repository.
+- Git clone or add it as a submodule; which will use github's versioning, but does mean you pull everything which may cause cluttering and confusion to those using the scripts.
+Submodules also require everyone to _recursively_ pull your repository.
-- If you prefer to not include this as a repository, then simply use the [install.sh](./install.sh) script.
-This gives you the choice to install whatever module you wish to incorporate.
+- If you prefer to not include this as a repository and only add the scripts you find of use, then simply use the [install.sh](./install.sh) script.
+This gives you the choice to install whatever module you wish to incorporate and only imports the necessary files.
+The script will default to the main branch, but this can be changed.

 ## 2. Configure